Row of clean, modern outdoor AC condenser units releasing heat into the air.

 Why is my AC condenser coil icing up?

-Low refrigerant levels, airflow issues, or blockages in the system often cause ice to form on and around the condenser coil outside your home.
+Low refrigerant levels, airflow issues, or system blockages often cause ice to form on and around the condenser coil outside your home.

 What should I do if my outdoor AC condenser has ice visible anywhere?

-- Turn off the system immediately before more damage occurs.
+1. Turn off the system immediately to prevent further damage.

 Dallas, Texas Metro Area AC Repair Services for Condenser Coils